 If the CloudFormation script completed successfully but enabling Dataflow failed before completing the infrastructure setup, this might be an indication that the Kubernetes cluster cannot communicate with the CDP control plane or other public endpoints like container image repositories.
-Make sure that the VPC and subnets you are using for DataFlow meet the CDP & DataFlow prerequisites.
+Make sure that the VPC and subnets you are using for DataFlow meet the CDP and DataFlow prerequisites.

 Enablement fails during CDF software and service installation